derekm129/dmod129/README.md

 - 👋 Hi, I’m @dmod129
 - 👀 I’m interested in ...programming
 - 🌱 I’m currently learning ...Python 3
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on ...apps and programs
 - 📫 How to reach me ...derek.modugno@gmail.com

 <!---